Saving Europe's rarest dormouse

-The species has not been seen in Bulgaria since 1978 and was almost considered extinct.
-Till in 2017, a new live population was found in the most south-eastern part of Bulgaria.
+The species had not been seen in Bulgaria since 1978 and was almost considered extinct.
+Till in 2017, a small population was found in the most south-eastern part of Bulgaria.
 To fill the gaps in the knowledge about this species, the Bulgarian researcher Nedko Nedyalkov started a small scale research, monitoring and conservation project.
 He placed nest boxes and cameras in the new areas, where the species was reported.
 The nest boxes are used by the dormice to sleep during the day.
 This facilitates the monitoring of population changes and the collection of samples for DNA analysis.
 Nedko also wants to start a survey in Greece to find out if the species (still) occurs there.

 Research for habitat management